Charlotte Dujardin topped a gripping freestyle to take her second Royal Windsor Horse Show CDI4* title of the week aboard Mount St John Freestyle.

 Charlotte Dujardin posts a mega score to top the grand prix

-Watch all six of Charlotte's national championship-winning tests from Hartpury
+Watch all six of Charlotte's national championship-winning tests from Hartpury in 2018

 Getting to the Royal Windsor Horse Show, which takes place this week (8-12 May 2019), is a career highlight for